 - Remove the deer steak slices from the marinade and pat dry.
 Place a slice of the steak on top of the cream cheese in each jalapeño.
 Wrap each jalapeño with a long, thin strip of the prepared bacon, starting at one end of the jalapeno and working to the other, gently stretching the bacon a bit as you go, wrapping the stuffed jalapeno tightly.
 (May secure bacon with toothpicks, if needed, but we never do.)

 - Using tongs, place the wrapped jalapenos onto the preheated smoker or grill, cut-side-up, cooking for 25-30 minutes or until the deer meat is cooked, the jalapeños are softened, and the bacon exterior is nicely charred.
-(If you're making these in the oven, place into a large, seasoned cast iron skillet to cook.)
+(If you're cooking these poppers in the oven, place into a large, seasoned cast iron skillet or a foil-lined rimmed baking sheet.)

-- Remove the cooked poppers from the smoker or grill to a preheated cast iron skillet or casserole dish.
-Immediately slather the poppers with warm bbq sauce.
+- Remove the cooked poppers from the smoker or grill; immediately slather the poppers with warm bbq sauce.
 Serve at once.